A Simple Guide to UK Road Signs

 No stopping

-Traffic coming from the opposite direction has priority No through road
+Traffic coming from the opposite direction has priority

-Mini roundabout—give way to the immediate right Pass either side for the same destination
+Mini roundabout—give way to the immediate right

-Mini roundabout sign give way to the right Pass either side of the sign for the same destination sign
+Pass either side for the same destination

-© Crown copyright (Open Government Licence)
+© All road sign graphics crown copyright (Open Government Licence

 You've got it: you have to follow road signs.
 But did you know that you must obey instructions from people in authority?
 Learn all about police hand signals and what to do when you're confronted with them.